 As a team decide on ONE country to focus on .

 Create a presentation of no more than three minutes.

 Where is the densest population within your country?

 Why is that or do those areas contain the greatest amount of people?

 Where is the sparest populated area(s) within your chosen country?

 Why is that or those areas sparsely populated?

 We have described and interpreted graphs, created infographics and now is the time to go a little retro and to write an essay which will explore population density.

-'The greatest distribution and density of people are always found in and around more developed regions of the world .'
+'The greatest density of people are always found in and around affluent places .'
 Discuss.

 Tackling the Question